 The Tennessee Department of Commerce and Insurance drew attention for emergency rules issued shortly before the Oct.
 1 launch of the new marketplace.
 The emergency rules require individuals who will help others use the new health insurance marketplace be fingerprinted and undergo background checks, and would have forbidden lay people from assisting their friends and neighbors with health insurance applications.
 Religious and community groups questioned the motivation behind the rules and sued to block the rules.
 A judge didn’t block the emergency rules, but did agree they were too broad and could be interpreted to apply to those giving informal advice, and a temporary restraining order against the rules was issued.
 Two lawsuits were brought against the emergency rules, and by mid-October the state government had backed off of the rules, making it easier for people to assist others in Tennessee, both formally and informally.

 According to HHS, nearly 900,000 people in Tennessee are uninsured and eligible to use the marketplace to purchase insurance.
 HHS estimates that more than 834,000 of those people will either qualify for a subsidy to purchase insurance through the exchange or for Medicaid if the state were to expand its Medicaid program as allowed under the Affordable Care Act.
 Haslam is trying to negotiate a deal with HHS to allow for a version of Medicaid expansion approved by the GOP lawmakers in Tennessee, but no deal had been reached as of the last week in January – and the results could mean millions of dollars in tax penalties for large employers in Tennessee.
 Haslam prefers his “Tennessee plan,” in which he has asked the federal government to allow the state to assist people in purchasing private insurance rather than covering them through TennCare, as Medicaid is called in the state.
 The issue of Medicaid expansion will be taken up again with the legislature in 2014.
-Regardless of whether Tennessee expands Medicaid, the exchange is expected to direct up to 52,000 people to TennCare who are already eligible for Medicaid but not enrolled.
+Regardless of whether Tennessee expands Medicaid, the exchange is expected to direct up to 52,000 people to TennCare who are already eligible for Medicaid but not enrolled (that number had actually exceeded 55,000 by early March).
 In mid-November, TennCare requested an additional $180 million for its budget as a result.

 Health Assist Tennessee